Egor Shuppe: Venture business in the UK

-In 2002 Egor Shuppe moved from Russia and from 2004, he now lives and works in London.
+In 2002 Shuppe moved from Russia and from 2004, he lived and worked in London.

-He has acted as a business angel for a variety of hi-tech projects helping raise investments for innovative projects in Great Britain, Germany, USA and Eastern Europe.
+Shuppe acted as a business angel for a variety of hi-tech projects helping raise investments for innovative projects in Great Britain, Germany, USA and Eastern Europe.

-In 2008, together with Edward Shenderovich, Egor Shuppe created an investment fund for technological and internet projects – Kite Ventures.
-Over the years, the fund has invested over 400 million dollars into many acclaimed projects.
+In 2008 together with Edward Shenderovich, Shuppe created an investment fund for technological and internet projects – Kite Ventures.
+Over the years, the fund invested over 400 million dollars into many acclaimed projects.

-Amongst the most famous projects realised by the fund is the German company, Delivery Hero, which had its IPO in July 2017 on the Frankfurt Stock Exchange and Tradeshift – a cloud service connecting the customers and sellers to companies such as Groupon, Fyber, Mydeco.com and others.
+Amongst the most famous projects realized by the fund is the German company, Delivery Hero, which had its IPO in July 2017 on the Frankfurt Stock Exchange and Tradeshift – a cloud service connecting the customers and sellers to companies such as Groupon, Fyber, Mydeco.com and others.

 The “Mineev case” and extradition attempt to Russia

-On 18 August 2017, the judgement of the Westminster Magistrates’ Court discharged the request of the Russian Federation to extradite Georgy Shuppe.
+On 18 August 2017 the judgement of the Westminster Magistrates’ Court discharged the request of the Russian Federation to extradite Georgy Shuppe.

 The Russian investigative authorities had accused Shuppe and businessman Mikhail Nekrich, of ordering the murder of businessman Alexander Mineev.
 Mikhail Nekrich, in turn, claimed that representatives of the Russian Special Services had bribed him to slander Shuppe and in return, had offered to drop all charges against him.

 The English court concluded that the prosecution against Mr. Shuppe in Russia was unjustified and was performed with numerous significant violations of the law.
 The conclusion of judge Kenneth Grant states: “I am satisfied that this case would be decided by influence and pressure on the judge to convict … whatever the strength or weakness of the prosecution case”.
 The court also called attention to the fact that accusations against Shuppe were based explicitly on the testimony of two witnesses, one of whom was an anonymous witness and the other - already had rejected his testimony.
 The Russian Federation did not challenge the court's judgment.

 The court returned the paid bail to Shuppe and released him from any other restrictions.

-Shuppe himself expressly denies his involvement in the «Mineev case» and insists that, probably, he had become a victim of a collusion between the Russian Special Services and organised crime.
+Shuppe himself expressly denied his involvement in the «Mineev case» and insisted that, probably, he had become a victim of a collusion between the Russian Special Services and organised crime.
 In his opinion, one of the elements of this scheme was to use his name and status for the purpose of protraction of the investigation in Russia: whilst the investigation was in process, profits from the associated real estate had been received by individuals connected with the company FORUS; the general director of all those companies that own the property, according to the BBC, is Alexander Shibakov.
-Shuppe suspects that the criminals and Special Services are sharing this revenue.
+Shuppe suspected that the criminals and Special Services are sharing this revenue.